-The Treasury Management Team has an active strategy for assessing interest rate exposure that feeds into the setting of the annual budget and which is used to update the expenditure projections quarterly during the year.
-This allows any adverse changes to be accommodated.
-The analysis will also advise whether new borrowing taken out is fixed or variable.
-According to this assessment strategy, at 31 March 2021, if interest rates had been 1% higher with all other variables held constant, the financial effect would be:
+The Accountancy Team has an active strategy for assessing interest rate exposure that feeds into the setting of the annual budget and which is used to update the expenditure projections quarterly during the year.
+No new borrowing was taken out in 2022/23 therefore has been no impact from rising interest rates.